-These scams work by exploiting the emotions of victims.
+These scams work by exploiting your emotions.
 Fraudsters set up fake profiles on dating websites, apps and social media.
-They try to appeal to their victims' compassionate side and then ask for money.
+They try to appeal to your compassionate side and then ask for money.

 Some of the typical reasons they’ll use are: